HowardMak/HowardMak/README.md

 - 🌱 I’m currently learning **Master's of Software Engineering**

-- 💬 Ask me about **Python, TypeScript, Machine Learning, and Full-Stack Development**
+- 💬 Ask me about **Python, JavaScript, Machine Learning, and Full-Stack Development**

 - 📫 How to reach me **howie1113@gmail.com**